-Commercial operations, including a Thornton's, a Wendy's, and a self-storage facility bound two sides for the property (north and east) and the site is bounded by a railroad line to the south.
+Commercial operations bound two sides of the property, including a Thornton's gas station and a selfstorage facility to the west and a Dairy Queen to the north.
+The site is bounded by a railroad line to the south.

 The purpose of this evaluation was to determine if the proposed RaceTrac gas station would affect the residences located to the southeast on Orell Road.